-Common Stock \$12.00 per share
+Common Stock \$ per share

 This is the initial public offering of our common stock.
-We are selling 5,000,000 shares of common stock in this offering.
+We are selling shares of common stock in this offering.
+We currently expect the initial public offering price to be between \$ and \$ per share of common stock.

-We have granted the underwriters an option to purchase up to 750,000 additional shares of common stock to cover over-allotments.
+We have granted the underwriters an option to purchase up to additional shares of common stock to cover over-allotments.

-Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "CATB."
+We have applied to list our common stock on The NASDAQ Global Market under the symbol "CATB."

 Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 11.
+See "Risk Factors" beginning on page 10.